nabhan-au/Test-City/README.md

    *(Note: This is an anonymous repository and cannot be cloned from GitHub.)*
    *(You can download it using the **Download Repository** button at the top-right corner.)*
 4. Unzip file
 5. Start all services (if Docker asks for permission to access files, please allow it):

-      ```
     cd Test-City-6E3E
     docker compose up

-      ```
-   Note: If your system uses the legacy docker-compose, use:`docker-compose up`
+Note: If your system uses the legacy `docker-compose`, use `docker-compose up`.

 7. Access **Test City** at: